-In some cases, your network and/or claim administrator may refer you for a consultation before surgery or hospitalization will be authorized.
-To avoid any delays in surgery or hospitalization, notify your network and/or claim administrator as far in advance as possible.
+In some cases, your network/claims administrator may refer you for a consultation before surgery or hospitalization will be authorized.
+To avoid any delays in surgery or hospitalization, notify your network/claims administrator as far in advance as possible.

-After you are admitted to the hospital, your network and/or claim administrator provides case management services to monitor your stay.
-If you are not discharged from the hospital within the authorized number of days, your network and/or claim administrator consults with your physician and hospital to verify the need for any extension of your stay.
-If you are discharged from the hospital and then readmitted or transferred to another hospital for treatment of the same illness, you must contact your network and/or claim administrator again to authorize any additional hospitalization.
+After you are admitted to the hospital, your network/claims administrator provides case management services to monitor your stay.
+If you are not discharged from the hospital within the authorized number of days, your network/claims administrator consults with your physician and hospital to verify the need for any extension of your stay.
+If you are discharged from the hospital and then readmitted or transferred to another hospital for treatment of the same illness, you must contact your network/claims administrator again to authorize any additional hospitalization.

-If you are scheduled for outpatient surgery, you should call your network and/or claim administrator.
+If you are scheduled for outpatient surgery, you should call your network/claims administrator.
 If you do not call, you may be subject to a retrospective review of the surgery to determine whether it was medically necessary.
 This means you or your physician may be asked to provide medical documentation to support the medical necessity.

-• For the Gender Reassignment Benefit, you must have approval from the network and/or claim administrator both at the time you begin your treatment and at the time you are admitted for surgery.
-See the "Gender Reassignment Benefit (GRB)" section on page 49 for more information.
+For the Gender Reassignment Benefit, you must have approval from the network/claims administrator both at the time you begin your treatment and at the time you are admitted for surgery.
+See the "Gender Reassignment Benefit (GRB)" section on page 54 for more information.